MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-common-scenarios.md

 **Suggested solution**

-Add a 'not' group in supporting elements using a keyword list containing commonly used keywords in signature of email like “Phone”, “Mobile”, “email”, “Thanks and regards” etc. Keep the proximity of this keyword list to a smaller value like 50 characters for better accuracy. <!-- TODD, LINK OUT TO OR WRITE UP THESE PROCEDURES-->
+Add a 'not' group in supporting elements using a keyword list containing commonly used keywords in signature of email like “Phone”, “Mobile”, “email”, “Thanks and regards” etc. Keep the proximity of this keyword list to a smaller value like 50 characters for better accuracy.
+For more information, see [Get started with custom sensitive information types](create-a-custom-sensitive-information-type.md).

 ## Unable to trigger ABA routing policy

-DLP policy is unable to trigger ABA routing number policy in large excel files because the required keyword is not found within 300 characters.
+DLP policy is unable to trigger ABA routing number policy in large excel files because the required keyword isn't found within 300 characters.

 **Suggested solution**

-Create a copy of the built in SIT and edit it to change the proximity of the keyword list from “300 characters” to “Anywhere in the document”.
+Create a copy of the built-in SIT and edit it to change the proximity of the keyword list from “300 characters” to “Anywhere in the document”.

 > [!TIP]
 > You may edit the keyword list to include/exclude keywords that are relevant to your organization.

 ## Unable to detect credit card numbers with unusual delimiters

-Contoso Bank have noticed some of their employees share Credit card numbers with ‘/’ as a delimiter, for example 4111/1111/1111/1111, which is not detected by the out of the box credit card definition.
+Contoso Bank have noticed some of their employees share Credit card numbers with ‘/’ as a delimiter, for example 4111/1111/1111/1111, which isn't detected by the out of the box credit card definition.
 Contoso would like to define their own regex and validate it using LuhnCheck.

 **Suggested solution**

 1. Create a copy of the Credit card SIT
 1. Add a new pattern
 1. In the primary element, select regular expression
-1. Define the regular expression which includes ‘/’ as part of the regular expression and then choose validator and select luhncheck or func_credit_card to ensure the regex also passes the LuhnCheck.
+1. Define the regular expression that includes ‘/’ as part of the regular expression and then choose validator and select luhncheck or func_credit_card to ensure the regex also passes the LuhnCheck.

 ## Ignore a disclaimer notice

 Lot of organizations add legal disclaimers, disclosure statements, signatures, or other information to the top or bottom of email messages that enter or leave their organizations and in some cases even within the organizations.
-Apart from that, the employees themselves put signatures including – motivational quotes, social messages, etc. A disclaimer or signature can contain the trigger words that are present in lexicon of a CC and hence generating a lot of false positives.
+The employees themselves put signatures including – motivational quotes, social messages, and so on.
+A disclaimer or signature can contain the trigger words that are present in lexicon of a CC and hence generating a lot of false positives.

 For example, a typical disclaimer might contain words like sensitive, or confidential and a policy looking for sensitive info will detect it as violation leading to lot of false positives.
 Thus providing customers with an option to ignore disclaimer can reduce false positives and increase the efficiency of compliance team.